seedstack/website/content/docs/seed/reference/persistence/jdbc.md

     }

-You will be able to declare it in your configuration as `SomeDataSourceProvider`

-Note that if you want to use one of the 3 data sources described above, you will have to add the dependency yourself as they have been marked as optional.
+You will be able to declare it in your configuration as `SomeDataSourceProvider` (the simple name of your class).
+Note that if you want to use one of the three datasource providers described above, you will have to add the corresponding dependency to your project.

 # Configuration